OpenVidu/openvidu-loadtest/README.md

 <br>

->This instructions assume you are using a **linux system**.
-Windows and Mac can require some adaptation.
+>This instructions assume you are using **Ubuntu** and that your kernel can build and install the module v4l2loopback.

 <br>
 To start with the load test you will have to start a worker first and the execute the controller.